 So, when is the right time?
 The best advice we can give you is to take the exam when you feel most prepared; there isn’t a one-size-fits-all solution that works for every examinee.
 But when making that decision, ask yourself three questions:

 - When do I want to attend medical school?
-Whether you decide to go straight from your undergraduate program to medical school or take time off in between, it’s a good idea to think about when you want to matriculate to medical school and then work backwards.
-Often, students will choose to take their MCAT exam in the same year they are applying to medical school.
-For example, if you are thinking about attending medical school in fall 2023, you might consider taking your exam during 2022.
+Whether you decide to go straight from your undergraduate program to medical school or take time off in between, it’s a good idea to think about when you want to enter medical school and then work backwards.
+Remember, the medical school application process is longer than the one you went through for undergrad.
+If you want to go to medical school right after you graduate, you would need to take your MCAT exam and start the application process your junior year of college (or the year before you would like to enroll.)

 - Have I mastered the content tested on the exam?
 The MCAT exam tests content found in introductory-level courses at most undergraduate institutions, including biology, general and organic chemistry, and physics, as well as first-semester biochemistry, psychology, and sociology.
 While there aren’t specific courses you have to take to be able to register and take the exam, it’s important to feel comfortable with the content and skills tested.
 If you feel that additional coursework or studying is needed to help you prepare, think about testing at a later point in the year to have additional time.
 Consult your pre-health advisor or a faculty member to assist with course selection, as courses vary by institution.